 If you want to travel to Australia, then there’s one important thing you should know:

-Simply put, Australia is an expensive country.
 Everything from accommodation to eating out and tours cost quite a lot of money.
-I you plan on doing a working holiday in Australia, then this is tempered somewhat by the fact that you’ll be earning money.
+If you plan on doing a working holiday in Australia, then this is tempered somewhat by the fact that you’ll be earning money.

-However, if you’re not, then visiting Australia can see your budget quickly disappear if you’re not careful.
-If you’re constantly eating out and partying, the n the compound effect of spending money everyday will see your cash reserves dwindle.
+However, if you’re not, then backpacking Australia can see your budget quickly disappear if you’re not careful.
+If you’re constantly eating out and partying, then the compound effect of spending money every day will see your cash reserves dwindle.

 That’s not to say you shouldn’t have a good time during your trip to Australia, just that you should be responsible with your money, or you’ll have none left!

-Below are few tips to help you save money and keep costs down wile travelling Australia!
+Below are a few backpacking Australia tips to help you save money and keep costs down while visiting the land down under!

 - Some hostels have rooms with 10+ beds in, which are cheaper to stay in.
 Personally, I never stay in a room with over eight-beds as the likelihood of getting a decent night’s sleep diminishes.
 If you’re on a budget, then this may be worth doing.
 Expect to pay $15-20 a night for beds in these rooms.